scoskey/m0037/notes.md

 We have already used this idea when we introduced $X^n$.
 At that time we said that we were using $n$ as a symbol representing the set $\set{0,\ldots,n-1}$.
 We now see that this was not an abuse of notation nor a convenience, it is actually von Neumann's true definition!

-From the above definition we see that natural numbers are all elements of $HF$.
+From the above definition we see that natural numbers are all elements of HF.
 Thus we can use the Separation axiom to construct the set of natural numbers.

 **Definition** $\mathbb N=\set{x\in HF:x\text{ is a von Neumann natural number}}$.